apacheignite/documentation/clustering/cluster.md

   "title": "IgniteCluster"
 }
 [/block]
-Cluster functionality is provided via `IgniteCluster` interface.
+Cluster functionality is provided via the `IgniteCluster` interface.
 You can get an instance of `IgniteCluster` from `Ignite` as follows:
 [block:code]
 {
   "codes": [